Robert A. Harley

 scholarship and university and professional service.

-young investigator (CAREER) award, and he serves as a Co-Editor of Atmospheric Chemistry and Physics.
+young investigator (CAREER) award in 1996, and has served as a Co-Editor of Atmospheric Chemistry and Physics since 2009.

 Harley has been a visiting scientist